StatisticsFinland/frontend-tasks/README.md

 *note.* desktop1.PNG has a control with a label 'Näytä tuloksia sivulla', its implementation is not expected.

 ### Testing:
-Check package.json scripts for smoke and unit tests.
+Check package.json scripts for existing smoke and unit tests.
 Make sure that these tests succeed.